osu-cass/JavaScriptTraining/readme.md

 # JavaScript Speedtraining
+This is an accelerated introduction to modern JavaScript.

-- Read every snippet.
+1. Read every snippet.
-- If you cannot predict what a code snippet will do, read the document linked in the heading.
+2. Click the document linked in the snippet's header.
-- If you are familiar with the concept being demonstrated, move on to the next snippet.
+3. Once you are familiar with the concept being demonstrated, move on to the next snippet.

 JavaScript is the [most popular programming language](https://stackoverflow.com/insights/survey/2017/#technology) in the world.
 The language has some unusual design choices and pitfalls, many of which owe to the fact that it was [originally designed in 10 days by one person](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript) and used by a [very young, naïve Internet](https://upload.wikimedia.org/wikipedia/commons/6/69/Netscape_Navigator_2_Screenshot.png).
 It will be a lot easier to understand JavaScript if you have basic familiarity with C-like programming languages, id est C++, C#, or Java.